waynesohot/testdocs/docs/tutorial/Soccer/frameSyncTimer.md

 # **FrameSyncTimer**

-In this section, you will use FrameSyncTimer to add a delay before resetting the `Ball` and the `Car`s to their starting positions.
+In this section, you will use FrameSyncTimer to add a delay before resetting the `Ball` and the `Car`s positions.

 Update/Add the highlighted lines to the `SoccerGameFlow` script.